-The Bridge provides 24-hour a day emergency care in a structured setting for boys and girls age 5 – 17 years of age.
-It is the only such facility of its kind in Bexar County.
-Residents may stay from one day or as long as thirty, sixty, or ninety days depending on their situation.
-Children come to The Bridge from DFPS, SAPD, and various juvenile probation departments across Texas.
-Every child is evaluated for medical, mental, dental, and other health care needs when they arrive at The Bridge.
-Professionals who are trained to help children in crisis no matter what issues they may be facing are available 24 hours a day at The Bridge and a master’s level therapist is assigned to help and counsel every resident.
+Every child is evaluated for medical, mental, dental, and other health care needs when they arrive at our shelters.
+Professionals who are trained to help children in crisis no matter what issues they may be facing are available 24 hours a day and a master’s level therapist is assigned to help and counsel every resident.
 Children participate in individual and group counseling so they can develop the tools needed to manage challenges.
 Older residents also attend life skill classes to help educate them about food, finances, and the basics for surviving and thriving in the real world.
-Children at The Bridge keep up with school through a San Antonio Independent School District Satellite School, which is on site.
+Children at the Bridge and La Puerta will keep up with school through RMYA’s Stepping Stones Academy Charter School, which is on site.
 If children need additional help, RMYA can provide support through specialized tutoring.
-Younger children attend school at a neighborhood elementary school.
-The Bridge also has a large play yard, swings, and basketball court so students can exercise daily.
-It is crucial that children in The Bridge experience as much normalcy as possible.
-Residents often attend community cultural, educational, and sporting events including Spurs, Rampage, and Missions games.
+La Puerta has a large play yard, swings, and basketball court so children can exercise daily.
+It is crucial that children in RMYA programs experience as much normalcy as possible.
+Residents often attend community cultural, educational, and sporting events including Spurs, Rampage, and Missions games donated by community supporters.
 All residents are able to attend religious services at their request.
-For more information on The Bridge Emergency Shelter, call 210-340-7933
+For more information on La Puerta or the Bridge Emergency Shelter, call 210-340-7933.

 The campus at Meadowland includes six residential cabins (four for males/two for females); an educational/ recreational complex, including a gymnasium and weight room; the Meadowland Charter School; computer lab; library; and the Burdick Community Center.
 Additionally, the campus has a jogging track, several ballfields, basketball courts, and a swimming pool and pool house.
 Children placed at Meadowland frequently come from chaotic, unpredictable environments with inconsistent discipline, care or supervision.
 Many have a history of abuse, and as a result have behavioral and emotional problems which, without intervention, could lead to criminal activities and other destructive behaviors.
 There are a number of clinical considerations that must be reviewed along with the “fit” of the child into a particular resident group and the RMYA capacity to work with any special needs the child may have.
 The Meadowland Campus accepts male and female children, ages 6-17 who are neglected, abused, abandoned, involved with the juvenile justice system, in crisis, or otherwise in danger.
 RMYA’s policy does not discriminate in the manner in which it provides services or in the manner in which it screens applicants.
 At no time will a referral be denied admission to the program based on sex, race, color, national origin, political belief, religion, sexual or gender orientation.